JoseMariaBernad/SupClub/README.md

 8. Take note of following variables:
     - apiKey: "xxxxyyyyyyzzzzzzzzzzz"
     - databaseURL:  "https://\<your-firebase-project>.firebaseio.com"
+9. Under Data, select Import Json to get an initial database
-9. In Visual Studio, replace all the occurrences of these strings with the ones obtained in the previous step.
+10. In Visual Studio, replace all the occurrences of these strings with the ones obtained in the previous step.
  - \<YourFirebaseApiKey>
  - \<YourFirebaseDatabaseURL>
-10.
+11.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODIyNzMzODQyXX0=
+eyJoaXN0b3J5IjpbLTE2NjYzOTMxNTRdfQ==
 -->